Discover where to grab a bite, a beer and a sweet treat in this northwest Washington, DC neighborhood.

 Near (and inside) the Zoo

-Seeing lions, tigers and bears deserves to be accompanied by a great meal.
-Fortunately, the Smithsonian National Zoo offers six restaurants and an array of food carts, stands and kiosks.
-Highlights include burgers and barbecue at Mane Grill, all-natural hot dogs and soft pretzels at Seal Rock Café and Asian-inspired rice bowls and noodle salads at Panda Overlook.
+Seeing lions, tigers and bears deserves to be accompanied by a memorable meal.
+Fortunately, the Smithsonian National Zoo offers an array of options, from restaurants to food trucks, carts and kiosks.
+Highlights include burgers and barbecue at Mane Grill, sandwiches and wraps at Zoo Market Café and pizza at Sbarro.

 Duke's Counter